AngeloGalav/image-processing-and-computer-vision/2023-05-15 - Cross-entropy, GD, Intro to BOW.md

 ![[softmax.png]]
 ![[softmax_example.png]]

-Should be called “softargmax”, as it is a smooth and differentiable approximation of the one-hot encoding of the 𝒂𝒓𝒈𝒎𝒂𝒙 To implement it reducing numerical issues , it is useful to note that.
+Should be called “softargmax”, as it is a smooth and differentiable approximation of the one-hot encoding of the 𝒂𝒓𝒈𝒎𝒂𝒙.
 Note:
 - $softmax_𝑗(𝑠 + 𝑐) = softmax_𝑗(s)$ (he)
-This can help us with numerical issues related to the explosion of the exponential.
+This can help us with numerical issues related to the _explosion of the exponential_.
 In particular, we can compute: $softmax(𝑠 − max_𝑘 𝑠_k$)
 - which is the the softmax of $s$ subtracted of the maximum score.
 In this way the largest score is 0, while the other all negatives.